- “Do you remember the Kooch we got married right after?” Jamshid asked.

 This is the inspiration behind the creation of Iran Nomad Tours.

-Weddings Are Normally After the Kuch
+Weddings Are Normally After the Kooch

 Intermarriage is very common among Nomads.
 They usually marry someone from their own tribes, tying the knot early at around fifteen.
 One of the reasons for this is the size of the family’s flock of sheep, because raising large flocks requires a larger number of people.
 They make their own clothing for the wedding parties, and have special ceremonies.

-The Kuch and its Poems
+The Kooch and its Poems

 The nomadic lifestyle is in a close relationship with nature.
 The poem obviously reflects nature.
 The man uses partridge as his lover’s nickname.
 He also uses the names of horse and tree.
-We establish that nature is the heart of their nomadic migration and lifestyle.
+We establish that nature is at the heart of their nomadic migration and lifestyle.

-Nomad name their animals based on their color.
+Nomads name their animals based on their color.
 Komeit is the name of a horse with a red body and a black tail and a black mane.
 Partridge is an abundant species of Bakhtiari district.

 Poem: Rag rage monar, Gerem gooshe ghat dast vandom ve gardanet boosidom tiat